 The MMPA provides for the long-term management of and research programs for marine mammals.
 It places a moratorium on the taking and importing of marine mammals and marine mammal products, with limited exceptions.
 The Department of Commerce is responsible for whales, porpoises, dolphins, seals, and sea lions.
 The Department of the Interior is responsible for all other marine mammals.
-The restoration actions described in this plan would not have an adverse effect on marine mammals.
+The Preferred Alternative would not have an adverse effect on marine mammals.